madhuri-15/66DaysOfData/#04/README.md

 | human resource | 46356  |
 | marketing      | 48187  |

-- Using `max_salary` table, we write a query which calculate difference between maximum salary from marketing and engineering departments.
+- Using `max_salary` table, write a query which calculate difference between maximum salary from marketing and engineering departments.

+Final Solution
 ```
 WITH max_salary AS
     (